Division of Research and Academic Resources

-The newly renovated Hatch Learning Commons houses both library services and the center online & digital learning.
-It offers an inviting atmosphere, not only for individual study, but also for collaborative learning in our group study rooms.
-We have an up-to-date collection of over 500,000 items, including a vast collection online resources accessible 24/7 from any location, which have been carefully selected to support your academic success.
+The recently renovated Hatch Library offers an inviting atmosphere, not only for individual study, but also for collaborative learning in our group study rooms.
+We have an up-to-date collection of over 450,000 items, mostly online resources accessible 24/7 from any location, which have been carefully selected to support your academic success.
 Bay Path students may also borrow recreational items such as popular fiction books or DVDs.

 T. Marc Futter Program for Ethics in Leadership and Integrity in Action

 Funded by the generosity of benefactor T. Marc Futter, the Program for Ethics in Leadership and Integrity in Action is a University-wide initiative, incorporated throughout the undergraduate curriculum.
 Based on the belief that ethics is reflected in both words and actions, the Program includes an intense ethics discussion for all incoming students at New Student Orientation, followed by signing of the Honor Pledge, and an ethics speaker in the spring.
 Ethical concepts are infused throughout the curriculum in all majors and examine the basic notions of “right” and “wrong” in contemporary society.
 Students develop and define their individual standards of ethical behavior relevant to their personal and professional lives.

 The Bay Path Institutional Review Board works with students and faculty to ensure their research complies with federal regulations for the protection of human subjects.